RaspAP/raspap-website/docs/blog/posts/led-traffic.md

 My overall impression of the new, dynamic network traffic LED is that it closely resembles its hardware counterpart.
 A 100ms interval (10 Hz) is actually on the low end of what’s considered “visibly responsive.”
 Despite this, I find it to be a surprisingly accurate and useful indicator.

-This was created as a proof-of-concept.
-Does it belong in a future release of RaspAP?
-How would you improve on the implementation?
-Let me know in the comments below.

-Thanks for reading!

 **Update:** if you’d like to implement this in your own project, the source code is [available here](https://github.com/RaspAP/raspap-webgui/pull/1828).

+## Discussions
+ Questions or comments about this implementation?
+How would you improve on it?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/).